 I don’t want to step on anyone’s toes so I’m not going to make a ranking based on qualities, but I think the unofficial chronograph Top 3 must include the Rolex Daytona, the Omega Speedmaster, and a luxury fake Zenith El Primero-powered model.
 But which El Primero?
 Is it going to be the El Primero A384, A385, or A386?
-Have a closer look at Jorg’s article about Zenith watches in the ’60s and take your pick.
+Have a closer look at Jorg’s article about replica watches UK online in the ’60s and take your pick.

 The “problem” with best quality copy Zenith’s El Primero chronographs is the lack of a resonating name for a specific model.
 I think a lot of people think of an Airbus when they hear A384 while Daytona and Speedmaster are powerful names that are known even outside the realm of wrist-staring watch lovers.
 Sure, El Primero stands for something, something big even, but only when you’re a watch insider.
 A name like Chronomaster, which Zenith uses, hardly sets your imagination on fire.

 A distinguished Zenith El Primero 36,000vph on Zeitauktion